 I am a true northerner, whereas my business partner and co-founder Markus grew up in Bavaria.
 When his family was off work, he often couldn’t be with them because it was a normal work day in his office in the north of Germany.

 The logical next step?
 Let’s rethink the holiday calendar.
-As entrepreneurs, we have the power and choice to make the necessary changes towards more equality.
-Therefore, we decided to offer our employees in the north the same public holidays that the south enjoys—immediately, without limitation and fully paid.
+As entrepreneurs, we have the power and choice to make the necessary changes towards more equality. barricade definition: The definition of a barricade is a barrier that stops the progress of something. (noun) An example of a barricade is a large brick wall …

 Three Very Good Reasons for Equality in Holidays